gromgit/jstips-xe/tips/xx.md

 The best monkeypatches:

-- don't remove or change any published functionality of the original function,
+- don't remove or change any _official_ behavior of the original function,
 - call the original function to do most of the work, and
 - only add a little code to fix or add some extra functionality.